deweylab/RSEM/README.md

 - __a genome mappability file in bigWig format__ to let pRSEM build a training set of isoforms to learn prior.
 Mappability can be obtained from UCSC's ENCODE composite track for [human hg19](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/wgEncodeCrgMapabilityAlign36mer.bigWig) and [mouse mm9](http://hgdownload.cse.ucsc.edu/goldenPath/mm9/encodeDCC/wgEncodeMapability/wgEncodeCrgMapabilityAlign36mer.bigWig).
-For other versions of human or mouse genome or other genomes, you can generate the mappability file by following [this tutorial] (http://wiki.bits.vib.be/index.php/Create_a_mappability_track#Install_and_run_the_GEM_library_tools).
+For other genomes, you can generate the mappability file by following [this tutorial] (http://wiki.bits.vib.be/index.php/Create_a_mappability_track#Install_and_run_the_GEM_library_tools).

 Assuming you would like to use RNA Pol II's ChIP-seq sequencing files `/data/mmliver_PolIIRep1.fq.gz` and `/data/mmliver_PolIIRep2.fq.gz`, with ChIP-seq control `/data/mmliver_ChIPseqCtrl.fq.gz`.
-Also, assuming the mappability file for mouse genome is `/data/mm9.bigWig` and you prefer to use STAR at `/sw/STAR` to align RNA-seq fragments and use Bowtie to align ChIP-seq reads.
-You can use the following commands to run pRSEM:
+Also, assuming the mappability file for mouse genome is `/data/mm9.bigWig` and you prefer to use STAR located at `/sw/STAR` to align RNA-seq fragments and use Bowtie to align ChIP-seq reads.
+Then, you can use the following commands to run pRSEM:

     rsem-prepare-reference --gtf mm9.gtf \
                            --star \